mayowaolatunji/J.S-simple-problem-solution/Classes & Prototypes.md

 #### Prototypes

-Many programming languages have a concept of a Class.
+In many programming languages, classes serve as a blueprint for generating objects known as instances.
+Every instance possesses its unique collection of properties referred to as state.
+The class supplies initial state values and functions that are duplicated into each freshly created instance.
 Classes are templates for creating objects called instances.
-Each instance will have it's own set of properties called state.
+Each instance will have its own set of properties called state.
 The class provides initial state values and functions copied into each new instance.

 JavaScript does not have classes in a traditional sense.
 It has prototypes.
 They function similarily with a few key differences!
 Primarily, prototypes provide a way to share properties and functions by linking objects together.
 This is contrary to classes which traditionally copy functionality to new instances.